 - 1/8 tsp black pepper, plus more to taste

 - Heat oil in a large pot over medium heat.
-Add garlic and onion and saute' for a couple of minutes.
+Add onion and saute' for 5 minutes.

-- Add tomatoes and bay leaves and stir for a minute (If you use canned tomatoes or only tomato paste rather than fresh tomatoes, add them along with the ingredients listed below).
+- Add garlic, tomatoes, bay leaves and stir for a minute (If you use canned tomatoes or only tomato paste rather than fresh tomatoes, add them along with the ingredients listed below).